aelias-eu/vent-axia-remote/README.md

 - `04 05 AF EF FB 02 FD 5B` - Up button
 - `04 05 AF EF FB 04 FD 59` - SET button

-I forgot to sniff the packets when you press key combinations, so I have to do it later.
+The main change is on the 6th byte (01 / 02 / 04 / 08) and the last (CRC).
+Key combinations are just a simple add operation on the 6th byte and of course the CRC change.

+- `04 05 AF EF FB 09 FD 54` - Main + Down
+- `04 05 AF EF FB 0A FD 53` - Main + Up
+- `04 05 AF EF FB 0C FD 51` - Main + SET
+- `04 05 AF EF FB 03 FD 5A` - Down + Up
+- `04 05 AF EF FB 05 FD 58` - Down + SET
+- `04 05 AF EF FB 06 FD 57` - Up + SET

+Nothing changes if the key / key combination is pressed for a long time (5s and more).

 ## To Do:
 - [x] Detect RS232 connection parameters (baudrate, databits, parity, stop bits)
 - [x] Connect dual serial port interface via listener and start data monitoring
-- [ ] Sniff data for key combinations and check for changes for long-pressed buttons
+- [x] Sniff data for key combinations and check for changes for long-pressed buttons
 - [ ] Implement virtual keypad with ESP32 with interface to MQTT

 ## Possible future usage